 |= Your Demonstrated Need at Luther|

 Once your demonstrated need has been determined, the Luther Financial Aid Office puts together an offer of scholarships, grants, work-study and loans that will make a Luther education affordable for you and your family.
 It is important to note that while the FAFSA is a tool that simply plugs numbers into a formula, Luther's financial aid staff is made up of caring people who recognize that your family is about more than numbers on a page.
-Our staff looks at each student and family individually; if your family has a unique circumstance - the impending loss of a job, medical expenses, a parent in college, etc. - please contact the Financial Aid Office for instructions.
+Our staff looks at each student and family individually; if your family has a unique circumstance - the loss of a job, medical expenses, a parent in college, etc. - please contact the Financial Aid Office for guidance.

 |Parent Total Income Range||Percentage of Applicants Receiving Aid||Average Scholarships & Grants||Average Work & Loan||Average Total Assistance|